Motus-Metrics/Human-Movement-Geometry/README.md

 This repository accompanies the research paper listed below.
 It serves as a **Proof of Concept** demonstrating that mapping biomechanical data onto a curved manifold captures efficiency metrics (stabilization at high speeds) that standard Euclidean methods miss.

 ## Associated Publication
-* **Title:** Riemannian Manifold Representation of Human Motion: A Framework for Factorial Biomechanics Analysis
+* **Title:** Riemannian vs. Euclidean Representation of Gait Kinematics: A Comparative Analysis
 * **Status:** Manuscript in preparation
 * **Read the Paper:** [https://doi.org/10.48550/arXiv.2512.09158]